deepuHub/deepuhub.github.io/pages/aeroponics.md

 ## Getting Started
 1. **Purchasing the Kit**
    I purchased the DIY kit from We Green Warriors.
 The kit came with full instructions on how to set up, including a QR scanner for video links.
-   !DIY Kit
+   (_<a href="https://www.wegreenwarriors.org/product-page/12-planter-aeroponic-tower-with-accessories" target="_blank">12 Planter Aeroponic Tower with Accessories</a>_)
+   <br> _Note: This website is in India, just in case you are not able to access._

-2. **Setting Up the Tower**
+3. **Setting Up the Tower**
    I carefully followed the instructions provided in the kit to set up the tower.
-   !Setting Up the Tower

-3. **Planting Seeds**
+4. **Planting Seeds**
    I planted seeds into the cocodisks as per the instructions.
-   !Planting Seeds

-4. **Transferring Saplings**
+5. **Transferring Saplings**
    In two weeks, the saplings were ready to be transferred to the tower.
    !Transferring Saplings